tenpy/tenpy/doc/install/pip.rst

     It might just be a temporary problem, but I found that the `pip` version of numpy is incompatible with the python distribution of anaconda.
-    If you have installed the intelpython or anaconda distribution, use the `conda` packagemanager instead of `pip` for updating the packages whenever possible!
+    If you have installed the intelpython or anaconda distribution, use the `conda` package manager instead of `pip` for updating the packages whenever possible!

 Installing the latest stable TeNPy package
 ------------------------------------------